Tokaji in Many Forms: Dry, Semi-Dry, Semi-Sweet, Sweet & Very Sweet

 A 1942 Tokaji Aszu, 5 puttonyos

 True Aszú wine is base wine or must with shriveled grapes added until it reaches a desired sweetness.
-Historically measured in buckets called "Puttony" (Puttonyos is pluar) and not measured, as it is today, by sugar grams per liter.
+Historically measured in buckets called "Puttony" (Puttonyos is plural) and not measured, as it is today, by sugar grams per liter.
 The following table indicated the MINIMUM sugar level each "puttonyos" level is required to have.
 NOTE: A 5 puttonyos Aszú can, by law, have as much or more sugar than a 6 puttonyos and still be sold at 5 puttonyos.
 Again, these are only the least amount of sugar each can have.
 It is better to think of the "puttonyos" as a quality indicator as well as a sweetness indicator.
-Import bottles often contain a misspelling of puttonos -minus the y - for whatever reasons – do not be alarmed.
+Import bottles often contain a misspelling: "puttonos" -minus the y.
+In Hungarian ny, like cs, is considered one letter (like the "ash" syllable in English: ae).
+On labels prepared for export you may see "n" alone substituted for the Hungarian "ny."

 2 puttonyos (not made in Hungary since the 1930s) Still made in Slovakia under protest from the Hungarian government.
 (No minimum sugar requirement)